What is Cash Application Process in Accounting & O2C | Cash Applications

 This, in turn, impacts the revenue generation for the supplier.
 Hence whenever a supplier receives a payment, it’s important to “apply cash” to use it back in the business.
 It’s only when the cash is applied and posted against the corresponding invoice, the money received will be available for use.

 An efficient cash application process is vital because companies want to minimize the order-to-cash cycle.
-Fast cash application lowers past due AR and increase the accuracy of a customer’s account.
+Fast cash application lowers past due AR and increases the accuracy of a customer’s account.
 Efficient cash application is also important to customer experience.
 For example, with a poor or slow process, the company’s collection specialists may call customers that have already paid.
 Besides being a waste of time, it reflects poorly on the company and impacts customer relations.

 What Makes Cash Application Complex?

-Cash Application process includes bringing invoices, receipts and remittances coming from multiple sources such as emails, EDI, bank files, lockbox files etc., in multiple formats, in multiple languages and in multiple currencies.
+Cash Application process includes bringing invoices, receipts, and remittances coming from multiple sources such as emails, EDI, bank files, lockbox files etc., in multiple formats, in multiple languages and in multiple currencies.
 Key challenges associated with cash application process include:

 • Data capture from emails, documents, bank files and vendor portals which is very cumbersome